Vorschreibung/siml/SPEC.rst

 Everything after ``key: `` on a line is the raw value text, before stripping trailing whitespace and optional inline comments.

+For block list values, the key line has an empty value (nothing after the colon, ignoring trailing spaces and inline comment), and the elements of the list are read from subsequent ``-`` lines (see section 5.2).

-SIML itself treats all values as strings; interpretation as integer, float, enum, etc. is up to the application.
+SIML itself treats all non-list values as strings; interpretation as integer, float, enum, etc. is up to the application.
+Lists are sequences of strings (bare words).

 5.1 Scalar values
 ~~~~~~~~~~~~~~~~~